electric shower

 We hope that this short guide has helped you in being able to carry out this task quickly and effectively.
 However the best way to find out more about plumbing is to take one of Access Training's intensive plumbing courses.
 These are available to both those looking to improve their DIY skills, and those wanting a change of career, gain valuable qualifications and become a plumber.
 For more information call us today on 0800 345 7492.

 The 1st class cricketing countries are about to start their annual campaigns.
-Amatuer cricket clubs are preparing for the up and coming season - all hoping for a summer of sunshine and warmth.
+Amateur cricket clubs are preparing for the up and coming season - all hoping for a summer of sunshine and warmth.
 Families are planning to tidy up the garden, trim the hedges, cut the grass, have barbeques and generally have lots of fun in their gardens.
 The patio lights are about to be brought back to life - but are they safe?

 The lights have probably been exposed to the elements all winter long - drenched by rain, buried in snow and buffeted about by strong winds.
-The damage they have sufffered may not be immediately evident.
+The damage they have suffered may not be immediately evident.
 Even if you throw the switch and the lights come on they may not be safe!
 The internal damage may not be apparent until some some poor unfortunate soul touches them - FLASH BANG one of your loved ones is now lying on the floor having received an electric shock (it could even be you!).
 The lawn mower and hedge cutters have also been stored away in the cold damp shed.
 Have they suffered any adverse effects from months of inactivity?
 Do you want to find out the hard way?

-It would be a good idea to have the lights (and any other electrical equipment you intend to use in the garden) checkeds out by a competent electrician.
+It would be a good idea to have the lights (and any other electrical equipment you intend to use in the garden) checked out by a competent electrician.
 Just to make sure it is safe and in good working condition.
 The small cost involved could be the difference between having a "glorious" summer and a summer never to be forgotten!

 - Mark Jenkins